hhvm/user-documentation/guides/hhvm/01-installation/07-building-from-source.md

 sudo make install
 ```

-If you have build your own GCC, you will need to pass additional options to cmake:
+If you have built your own GCC, you will need to pass additional options to cmake:

 ```
 -DCMAKE_C_COMPILER=/path/to/gcc -DCMAKE_CXX_COMPILER=/path/to/g++ -DSTATIC_CXX_LIB=On